rajputss/FSND_Project5_Linux_Server_Configuration/README.md

+#LINUX SERVER CONFIGURATION

+In this project I have taken a baseline installation of a Linux distribution on a virtual machine and prepare it to host my catalog web application that I built going through Udacity's Project 3 course, that comprises of Full Stack Foundation and Authentication and Authorization: OAUTH.
+This web application can be accessed at http://52.10.248.83/ as well as ec2-52-10-248-83.us-west-2.compute.amazonaws.com Following the course for Project5, I have ensured that restaurant menu application is secured and prepared to withstand number of attack vectors.
+This includes any updates, upgrades, and configuration of web and database servers as well installation of different packages required to get this app running.

-1. Launch your Virtual Machine with your Udacity account.
+1. Launch your Virtual Machine with your [Udacity's account](https://www.udacity.com/account#!/development_environment).
 This is provided in Project Details.

 2. Follow the instructions provided to SSH into your server.